Error Guarantees for Least Squares Approximation with Noisy Samples in Domain Adaptation: Application on the unit cube

 Partial differentiation yields $ \langle \eta', \varphi' \rangle_{ L_2} = \eta'(1)\varphi(1)-\eta'(0)\varphi(0)-\langle \eta'', \varphi \rangle_{ L_2} $.
 Thus

 Since this has to hold for all test functions $\varphi\in H^1$, we obtain the differential equation

 The proposed functions are exactly the ones fulfilling this differential equation. \end{proof}

-The $ H^1$ basis above was already considered in \cite[Lemma~4.1]{WW08} with the same proof technique, in \cite{IN08} as a modified Fourier expansion, and in \cite{SNC16} in the context of samples along tent-transformed rank-1 lattices, and further in \cite{Adcock10, AH11, DDP14, CKNS16, KMNN21}.
-The following $ H^2$ basis was already posed in \cite[Section 3]{AIN12}, where higher-order Sobolev-spaces are found as well.
+To our knowledge, the $ H^1$ basis above was originally introduced in \cite{Krein35} and was already considered in \cite[Lemma~4.1]{WW08} with the same proof technique, in \cite{IN08} as a modified Fourier expansion.
+It is further used in \cite{SNC16} as a basis for multivariate approximation in the context of samples along tent-transformed rank-1 lattices, and in \cite{Adcock10, AH11, DDP14, CKNS16, KMNN21}.
+The following $H^2$ basis was already posed in \cite[Section 3]{AIN12}, where higher-order Sobolev-spaces are found as well.
 The proof of the following theorem is found in Appendix~\ref{app:h2}.

 \begin{theorem} The operator $W = \Id\herm\circ\Id \colon H^2\to H^2$ has singular values $\sigma_0^2 = 1$ with corresponding $ L_2$-normalized eigenfunctions

 and for $k\ge 2$, $\sigma_k^2 = \frac{1}{1+t_k^4}$ with $t_k>0$ the solutions of $\cosh(t_k)\cos(t_k) = 1$ ($t_k \approx \frac{2k-1}{2}\pi$, cf. Lemma~\ref{lemma:coszeros}) and